cusma/pposdex/README.md

 Then, everything deviating from those conditions will make PPoS more real and far from platonic ideality.

-_NOTE_: Refer to this [article](https://t.co/aLVGnbgNTZ) for additional considerations over blockchain decentralization.
+> 💡 _NOTE: Refer to this [article](https://t.co/aLVGnbgNTZ) for additional
+considerations over blockchain decentralization._

 ### Definitions
 We will say that PPoS is **"completely decentralized"** if and only if: